luna404/HeRAMS-UserManual/UserGuide_en.md

 # I. Introductions
 Welcome to the **HeRAMS User Manual**.
-This manual was designed for users of the [HeRAMS platform](https://herams.org/login) and aims to proivde essential information on key components of the platform.
-The first two chapters are intended for all users and include step-by-step descriptions on how to [access the HeRAMS platform](#1-login--user-profile) as well as a brief overview on the HeRAMS project [dashboards](#2-explore-data).
-[Chapter 3](#3-edit-data) provides a brief introduction on data editing.
+This manual was designed for users of the [HeRAMS platform](https://herams.org/login) and aims to proivde users with essential information on key components of the platform.
+The first two chapters are intended for all users and provide step-by-step instructions on how to [access the HeRAMS platform](#1-login--user-profile) as well as a brief overview on the [Project dashboards](#2-explore-data).
+[Chapter 3](#3-edit-data) covers essential steps in accessing the data  a brief introduction on data editing.
 [Chapter 4](#4-herams-administration) of this guide is intended for in-country administrators of HeRAMS projects and covers topics such as user management, dashboard configuration and other functionalities expected to be carried out by administrators.